DeadDogDeus/DDStateMachine/README.md

 ### CocoaPods

-If you use CocoaPods to manage your dependencies, simply add ReactiveCocoa to your Podfile:
+If you use CocoaPods to manage your dependencies, simply add DDStateMachine to your Podfile:

 ```bash
  pod 'DDStateMachine', '~> 1.0'